 That’s why it’s a good idea to make it a habit to clean out your wallets, purses, backpacks, messenger bags, and whatever things you use to carry items around and to do so regularly.

-To lighten your cleaning load—not to mention the load you carry around on average—try to make it a habit to clean out your bag, purse, wallet, or backpack each week or, at the very least, once every month.
-It’s much faster and easier to do when you keep on it consistently, and it will also be a lot easier on your joints.
+Tip: To lighten your cleaning load—not to mention the load you carry around on your person—try to make it a habit to clean out your bag, purse, wallet, or backpack during your weekly chores or monthly cleaning chores.

 3. Clean up your email account.